The Bounty Man

 The Bounty Man is a 1972 American made-for-television Western film directed by John Llewellyn Moxey and starring Clint Walker, Richard Basehart, John Ericson and Margot Kidder.
+It was broadcast as an ABC Movie of the Week.

 Plot

-A bounty hunter and his old rival both chase after a killer.
+A bounty hunter goes after a wanted man but contends with rival bounty hunters who want the reward for themselves, including his old rival.